-A this is where the adventure begins.
-The following is a [heavily] edited recount of Moonash’s and Mr. Wolford’s unusual discovery.
+This is where the adventure begins.
+The following is an [heavily] edited recount of Moonash’s and Mr. Wolford’s unusual discovery.

 According to Moonash, Mr. Wolford spotted the iron pipes on a small hill just across a small ravine.
 Of course, no one was expecting to see any signs of civilization out in the middle of nowhere.

 “Things weren’t going well,” said an earnest Mr. Wolford.
 “And I admit I was freaking out.
 But when I saw those pipes, I told ‘Ash that we should go check it out.
-Of course he was like ‘No, Brah.
+Of course, he was like ‘No, Brah.
 We got to get to the garden.’
 So I just ignored him and started walking towards it.
-He followed me of course.”
+He followed me.”

 As they approached the pipes, Mr. Wolford snapped his first picture on his iPhone.
 Standing about 3 feet above the ground, the rusty pipes looked like a ventilation system.

 “I wasn’t sure what they were, to be honest,” continued Mr. Wolford.
 “They didn’t look like trees from a distance.
-But as we got closer, they were definitely pipes.
-Big ones.
-So I started exploring and ‘Ash started complaining.
+But as we got closer, they were pipes — big ones.
+So I started exploring, and ‘Ash started complaining.
 And just as we were about to give up and head back to the car, that’s when I found the entrance.
 Completely by accident.”

 The Entrance Wasn’t Obvious

-So the two made their way down the first hallway, which appeared have been abandoned a long time ago.
-The paint was peeling from the walls and there was debris all over the floor as if someone had made a hasty departure.
+So the two made their way down the first hallway, which appeared to have been abandoned a long time ago.
+The paint was peeling from the walls, and there was debris all over the floor as if someone had made a hasty departure.

-As they made their way down the hallway, they came upon a steel door which looked like it had been violently ripped off its hinges.
+As they made their way down the hallway, they came upon a steel door that looked like it had been violently ripped off its hinges.